 Step 1.
-Highlight the Alarm Volume SmartKey to see the current setting for the volume of the alarm tone (you may have to press
+Highlight the Alarm Volume SmartKey to see the current setting for the volume of the alarm tone (you may have to press or to find this SmartKey, if it is configured).

-- Step 2.
-Press the Alarm Volume SmartKey repeatedly to select the volume of the Alarm tone.. - The volume can be set from 1 to 10 (or 0, which is off, if this has not been disabled).
+Step 2.
+Press the Alarm Volume SmartKey repeatedly to select the volume of the Alarm tone.

+The volume can be set from 1 to 10 (or 0, which is off, if this has not been disabled).
 The current setting for the volume is displayed on the prompt line as you press the SmartKey.